Research #12

 This is already going in the right direction: remove all upfront barriers, instead allow a habit to emerge.
 Don't insist on payment guarantees - here, I can just get rid of the cookie identifying me (or whatever exactly they use) and be rid of my debt.

-#16 Updated by didi about 6 years ago
+#16 Updated by didi almost 7 years ago

 maybe relevant: https://jamatto.com/